 4. Map now makes a search with these coordinates and the nice thing is the search is now embedded in the page web address (URL).
 Copy the URL and paste into the forum post.

-Finally, at least on this page, if you come across a problem with a zone, such as difficulties with access, the zone is located at an inappropriate location such as a school, play park, nudist beach or anything else that might affect players taking that zone, please report them here.
+Finally, at least on this page, if you come across a problem with a zone, such as difficulties with access, the zone is located at an inappropriate location such as a school, play park or anything else that might affect players taking that zone, please report them here.
 Keep on turfing!

 Copyright ©2021 Gary Buckham.
 All rights reserved.